What Is the PATH Program?

 Personal Growth: Mentees receive guidance from mentors who have firsthand experience with the challenges they are facing.
 This relationship fosters a personalized growth environment where mentees can develop confidence, self-reliance, and practical life skills.

-Peer mentors provide a social model for integration, helping mentees navigate
+Enhanced Social Interaction: Peer mentors provide a social model for integration, helping mentees navigate

 new community settings.
 This exposure is crucial in building social networks and enhancing interpersonal skills, which are vital for successful community living.